srobo/team-emails/SR2020/2020-05-26-virtual-competition-dropped-out-teams.md

 ## Support

-The [forum](https://studentrobotics.org/forum/) will be open and staffed should you need help from us blueshirts.
+The [forum](https://studentrobotics.org/forum/) is open and staffed should you need help from us blueshirts.

 If you have any further questions, please don't hesitate to [get in touch](teams@studentrobotics.org)!